terminal42/contao-notification_center/docs/04-developers.md

 }
 ```

-As you can see, it has a name (`core_form`) which we put in a constant so it's easier to reuse when sending (instead
+As you can see, it has a name (`core_form`) which we put in a constant, so it's easier to reuse when sending (instead
 of typing `contao_form` you just use `FormGeneratorNotificationType::NAME`).
 Also, we use the `TokenDefinitionFactoryInterface` to
 create our token definitions.